 How to Fix: How to test the type of a thrown exception in Jest

-Test the type of a thrown exception in Jest with the 'throws' method.
+Fix How to test the type of a thrown exception in Jest.
+Use the 'throws' method in Jest to test.
+Step-by-step guide included.

 📋 Table of Contents